World's Finest China-FREE Sodium Ascorbate

 Note: This product is intended for oral use.

-Sodium Ascorbate is an Alkaline form of Vitamin C
+Sodium Ascorbate is an Alkaline (non-acidic) form of Vitamin C

 Sodium ascorbate is a form of vitamin C that has been bound to the mineral salt sodium.
 As vitamin C, the basic properties and health benefits of sodium ascorbate are virtually identical with ascorbic acid, but the mineral salt buffers, thus lowers the acidity of ascorbic acid.
 The buffered sodium ascorbate may enter the blood stream more slowly than ascorbic acid when taken orally.

 Vitamin C Foundation approved vitamin C® products are hypoallergenic fine powders.
 They are guaranteed to be 100% corn free and GMO free. (i.e., no genetically modified material is used in the manufacturing process.)

 The Cathcart's Vitamin C powder from the Vitamin C Foundation is pure L-sodium ascorbate, non-acidic vitamin C that is not made in China - guaranteed

 Practically all of the world's vitamin C now on the market in the USA is manufactured in China.
 Use this product if you want assurance that all the vitamin C is L-ascorbate (i.e. sodium L-ascorbate).

 Note: The Vitamin C in all our products is DSM Quali-C manufactured in Europe to the highest standards.